Recently, my mother asked me, “What is calculus?”

 A true story

-I hated math when I was in high school.
-I took only the minimum mathematics courses required to graduate from high school.
-Not a single extra addition problem for me!
+I hated math in high school.
+I took only the minimum mathematics courses required to graduate—not a single extra multiplication problem for me!

 Calculus connects lifeless numbers and symbols to our living world.
 Calculus is the breath of life of mathematics.